Skip to content

 The "Bells and Whistles" Mentality

 Additionally, it's not uncommon for your existing e-commerce platform to have years, potentially decades worth of legacy integrations, custom features, and downstream dependencies.
-Untangling the intricacies of each and every one of those considerations equipped with only a small project team who are up against a tight timeline and budget is a bit intimidating.
+Untangling the intricacies of each and every one of those considerations equipped with only a small project team who are up against a tight timeline and budget is a bit intimidating — at worst, it's demotivating.

 I'm not discounting that these are valid concerns to have.
-Just consider that e-commerce website don't really need all these fancy bells and whistles to function well.
+Just consider that e-commerce website don't really need all these fancy bells and whistles to function at the end of the first sprint.
 Technology-forward companies are adopting "lean" methodologies to prototype quickly, and improve based on user interaction data instead of speculation.
 Technology companies have entered the age of agile development, iterative value, and minimum viable products.
 We test early and often, and invite beta users to do the same.
 Stakeholders get to immediately see the impacts of their decisions, and they are enabled to quickly change features and functionality, instead of waiting 9 months for the rest of the website to be finished as well.
 At the end of the day, e-commerce websites that have not launched simply cannot demonstrate tangible return on investment.

 Communicate "Why"

-So the question becomes, how do you foster the shift in perspective to help your team view your e-commerce store as a technology product, and not just another sales channel?
+So the question becomes, how do you foster the shift in perspective to help your team view your e-commerce store as a technology product, and not a years-long waterfall project?
 How do you inspire your team to lose their fear of launching with less, and to instead invite challenges to what they believe is the definition of a successful migration?

 You create context.

-You are not communicating to your team that you'd like to launch a new website with "less" of what the current website has — You are selling the idea of launching a website with less of what does less for your customers.
+You are not communicating to your team that you'd like to launch a new website with "less" of what the current website has — you are selling the idea of launching a website that can be tested by your team and beta users in the first sprint, and iteratively improved upon in the following weeks.

 Data is king, and the more data that you can collect from the current website to show what users are not touching, and to emphasize what they are using most is invaluable.
 Heatmap tools like Hotjar, Google Analytics, and other tracking mechanisms can help you do this.